ey92/Lat-Rus_Translate/Russian.md

 ## Russian
 ### Verbs:

+Russian seems to be very morphologically and phonologically rich.
+A key feature Russian-speakers may be extremely aware of is _palatalization_ of consonants, since they have dedicated letters to represent consonant palatalization, which affect the spelling of most surface forms.
+This includes ь (_мягкий знак_ "mʲæxʲkʲɪj znak"/soft sign, unpronounced), е (_ye_), ё (_yo_), и (_yi_), ю (_yu_), я (_ya_).
+Additionally, the placement of a word's primary stress also results in phonological changes to some spellings, although not nearly as prevalent as palatalization.
+Russian morphemes and sound changes seem to be much more strongly impacted by pronunciation than spelling.

 Conjugations:

 | Imperfective<br>Conjugation | Imperfective<br>Infinitive | TRD PL PRES/<br>Non-past | Perfective<br>Conjugation | Perfective<br>Infinitive | TRD PL FUTP/<br>Non-past |